catalystbyzoho/tutorial-zcdrive-android/content/help/authentication/shortcodes.md

 ### Expand

+{{%expand
+question="How do I resolve the error “HTTP Error: 409 - The given function_name already exists”?" id="hello4" %}}
-{{%expand "Is this docport theme rocks ?" %}}YAllow you to highlight information or put it in a box.
-They create a colored box surrounding your text{{% /expand%}}
+YAllow you to highlight information or put it in a box.
+They create a colored box surrounding your text
+{{% /expand%}}

 ### Panel with Adjustment

 {{% panel_with_adjustment header="Lorem Ipsum is simply dummy text of the printing" footer="button" %}}
     {
         "project_details_help_docs": {